-The amount of food commodities reported on the schedule is the value of the commodities distributed by the Stanwood-Camano School District during the current year.
-The value is determined by the U.S. Department of Agriculture NOTE 2 - NONCASH AWARDS - FOOD COMMODITIES
+Stanwood-Camano School District during the current year.
+The value is determined by the U.S. Department of Agriculture The amount of food commodities reported on the schedule is the value of the commodities distributed by the

-NOTE 3 - NOT AVAILABLE (N/A) The Stanwood-Camano School District was unable to obtain other identification number
+NOTE 3 - NOT AVAILABLE (N/A)